Republic of Singapore Navy: Submarines

-It was believed that the Challenger class were purchased to develop the required submarine operations expertise before selecting a modern class of submarines to replace them, since all the boats were then over 40 years old.
-RSS Challenger and RSS Centurion were retired from service in 2015.

 Archer class

 The Archer-class submarines were also former Swedish Navy combatants and known as the Västergötland class.
 In November 2005, an agreement was signed with Kockums for the same tropicalisation modifications for two submarines.
 Amidst the refitting process, an air independent propulsion system was installed, which necessitated the cutting apart of the submarine's hull to fit new components.
 RSS Archer was relaunched on 16 June 2009 and recommissioned on 2 December 2011, with her sister boat RSS Swordsman being commissioned on 30 April 2013.
 The AIP modification enables the submarines to have longer submerged endurance and lower noise signature, enhancing its stealth capability.
 The advanced sonar system is capable of detecting contacts at a further distance, while the torpedo system has a better target acquisition capability, which allows the submarines to engage contacts at a further range.

 An upgrade program was conducted between 2016 and early 2019, which involved the installation of CM010 optronic periscopes and new combat management, sonar and countermeasure systems.